 No business ever succeeded without a plan in place, no matter how big or small.
 A detailed business plan should encompass everything someone needs to know about your business.
 These plans will go into specifics about what your business hopes to achieve, the main tasks you’ll need to do to ensure it happens, and any potential roadblocks that you might encounter along the way.

 Each year, take some time to look over your business plan and make the necessary changes.
 The first 12 months can see some drastic changes occurring in any size business, and you always need to have your future planning in mind.

 One of the most boring things about owning a business, but one of the most important, is all of the rules, laws, and regulations in place.
-Again, the Australian Government Business website can be an excellent resource to help you check off what’s required, but you’ll ultimately be responsible for finding out about taxes, salaries, superannuation, licensing, registrations and more.
+Again, the USA Gov website can be an excellent resource to help you check off what’s required, but you’ll ultimately be responsible for finding out about taxes, salaries, superannuation, licensing, registrations and more.

 Some businesses require start-up costs, and so you’ll need to know where these are coming from ahead of time.
 There are some great online accounting software programs available for small home businesses that allow you to keep track of finances, bank accounts, wages, invoices and more.
 Finding one that suits your type of business and becoming proficient at it will be one of the most useful skills you will ever learn.